arighi/virtme-ng/README.md

 ```

  - Snap support is still experimental and something may not work as expected
-   (keep in mind that, by default, virtme-ng will try to run snapd in a bare
+   (keep in mind that, by default, virtme-ng will try to run `snapd` in a bare
    minimum system environment without systemd), if some snaps are not running
-   try to disable apparmor, adding `--append="apparmor=0"` to the virtme-ng
+   try to disable `apparmor`, adding `--append="apparmor=0"` to the virtme-ng
    command line.

  - Systemd support (`--systemd`) is still experimental.
 If something does not